Scotia Capital Inc. Sells 58,217 Shares of DuPont de Nemours, Inc. (NYSE:DD)

-Scotia Capital Inc. cut its stake in shares of DuPont de Nemours, Inc. (NYSE:DD) by 94.2% in the first quarter, HoldingsChannel reports.
-The fund owned 3,603 shares of the basic materials company’s stock after selling 58,217 shares during the period.
-Scotia Capital Inc.’s holdings in DuPont de Nemours were worth $279,000 as of its most recent filing with the Securities and Exchange Commission.
+Scotia Capital Inc. lessened its holdings in shares of DuPont de Nemours, Inc. (NYSE:DD) by 94.2% during the first quarter, HoldingsChannel.com reports.
+The institutional investor owned 3,603 shares of the basic materials company’s stock after selling 58,217 shares during the period.
+Scotia Capital Inc.’s holdings in DuPont de Nemours were worth $279,000 as of its most recent SEC filing.

-Several other large investors also recently made changes to their positions in DD.
-Altium Wealth Management LLC boosted its stake in DuPont de Nemours by 34.8% in the 1st quarter.
-Altium Wealth Management LLC now owns 5,142 shares of the basic materials company’s stock worth $397,000 after purchasing an additional 1,327 shares during the period.
-Wesbanco Bank Inc. bought a new position in shares of DuPont de Nemours during the 1st quarter valued at approximately $5,726,000.
-Corbyn Investment Management Inc. MD bought a new position in shares of DuPont de Nemours during the 1st quarter valued at approximately $2,854,000.
-Wade G W & Inc. bought a new position in shares of DuPont de Nemours during the 1st quarter valued at approximately $205,000.
-Finally, Newman Dignan & Sheerar Inc. boosted its position in shares of DuPont de Nemours by 45.4% during the 1st quarter.
-Newman Dignan & Sheerar Inc. now owns 5,015 shares of the basic materials company’s stock valued at $388,000 after acquiring an additional 1,567 shares during the last quarter.
+Several other hedge funds have also made changes to their positions in DD.
+Kestra Advisory Services LLC boosted its holdings in shares of DuPont de Nemours by 44.7% during the 4th quarter.
+Kestra Advisory Services LLC now owns 29,655 shares of the basic materials company’s stock valued at $2,085,000 after buying an additional 9,167 shares in the last quarter.
+We Are One Seven LLC boosted its stake in DuPont de Nemours by 7.1% in the 4th quarter.
+We Are One Seven LLC now owns 4,581 shares of the basic materials company’s stock worth $326,000 after purchasing an additional 304 shares in the last quarter.
+International Assets Investment Management LLC bought a new position in DuPont de Nemours in the 4th quarter worth about $210,000.
+IBM Retirement Fund boosted its stake in DuPont de Nemours by 9.0% in the 4th quarter.
+IBM Retirement Fund now owns 27,283 shares of the basic materials company’s stock worth $1,940,000 after purchasing an additional 2,247 shares in the last quarter.
+Finally, Chicago Capital LLC bought a new position in DuPont de Nemours in the 4th quarter worth about $238,000.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
-Investors of record on Friday, May 28th will be given a dividend of $0.30 per share.
-This represents a $1.20 dividend on an annualized basis and a yield of 1.44%.
-The ex-dividend date is Thursday, May 27th.
-DuPont de Nemours’s payout ratio is currently 35.71%.

-DuPont de Nemours declared that its Board of Directors has authorized a stock repurchase plan on Monday, March 8th that authorizes the company to buyback $1.50 billion in shares.
-This buyback authorization authorizes the basic materials company to purchase up to 2.7% of its stock through open market purchases.
-Stock buyback plans are typically an indication that the company’s management believes its shares are undervalued.

-A number of research firms have recently commented on DD.
-Bank of America downgraded DuPont de Nemours from a “buy” rating to a “neutral” rating in a research report on Tuesday, February 16th.
-Barclays started coverage on DuPont de Nemours in a research report on Monday, March 22nd.
-They set an “equal weight” rating and a $84.00 target price for the company.
-Susquehanna Bancshares lowered DuPont de Nemours to a “neutral” rating in a report on Wednesday, January 27th.
-Wells Fargo & Company increased their price target on DuPont de Nemours from $90.00 to $95.00 in a report on Wednesday, May 5th.
-Finally, Morgan Stanley started coverage on DuPont de Nemours in a report on Wednesday.
-They set an “equal weight” rating on the stock.
-Twelve analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-The company has a consensus rating of “Hold” and a consensus price target of $81.75.

-In other news, SVP Raj Ratnakar sold 11,408 shares of the firm’s stock in a transaction dated Friday, May 7th.
+In other DuPont de Nemours news, SVP Raj Ratnakar sold 11,408 shares of the firm’s stock in a transaction dated Friday, May 7th.
 The stock was sold at an average price of $82.80, for a total value of $944,582.40.
-Following the completion of the transaction, the senior vice president now directly owns 11,896 shares in the company, valued at $984,988.80.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Following the completion of the sale, the senior vice president now owns 11,896 shares of the company’s stock, valued at $984,988.80.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
 0.24% of the stock is owned by company insiders.

+DuPont de Nemours (NYSE:DD) last announced its quarterly earnings results on Tuesday, May 4th.
+The basic materials company reported $0.91 EPS for the quarter, beating the consensus estimate of $0.76 by $0.15.
+The firm had revenue of $3.98 billion for the quarter, compared to analyst estimates of $3.82 billion.
+DuPont de Nemours had a return on equity of 6.76% and a net margin of 15.97%.
+The business’s revenue for the quarter was down 23.8% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.84 earnings per share.
+Research analysts expect that DuPont de Nemours, Inc. will post 3.76 EPS for the current year.

+DuPont de Nemours declared that its Board of Directors has initiated a stock repurchase program on Monday, March 8th that permits the company to repurchase $1.50 billion in shares.
+This repurchase authorization permits the basic materials company to repurchase up to 2.7% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company’s leadership believes its stock is undervalued.

+The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Friday, May 28th will be paid a dividend of $0.30 per share.
+The ex-dividend date is Thursday, May 27th.
+This represents a $1.20 annualized dividend and a dividend yield of 1.44%.
+DuPont de Nemours’s dividend payout ratio is currently 35.71%.

 DuPont de Nemours Company Profile